 Inflation: A Silent But Significant Risk

-Humans are often fearful of dramatic immediate dangers while ignoring common but hidden long-term risks.
-For example, most people don’t give much thought to pounding their arteries with vast amounts of deli meats and kishke even though 25% of deaths are from heart disease.
-Similarly, Chaim’s investment plan ignores the danger of inflation which is much more damaging over the long run than he realizes.
-By avoiding the volatility of stocks or real estate, Chaim is protected from a sudden dramatic collapse in value, but his “safe” bond investments will be destroyed over time by quiet but steady monetary inflation.
+It is all too human to be fearful of dramatic, immediate dangers while ignoring common but hidden long-term risks.
+For example, most people don’t give much thought to pounding their arteries with vast amounts of goulash and kishke, even though 25% of deaths are from heart disease.
+Similarly, an investment plan based on bonds ignores the danger of inflation, which is much more damaging in the long run than most realize.

 Inflation Destroys Your Money’s Value